15 Sample Letters to Appeal a Parking Ticket

 As the registered owner, I understand I am generally liable for tickets incurred by my vehicle.
 However, as I was not in control of my car and had no knowledge of this unauthorized use, I ask that you please make an exception in this case and waive the fine.

-See also 15 Sample Letters of Appeal to Board of Nursing
+See also 15 Sample Letters of Appeal for Financial Support

 Respectfully,